Skip navigation

 Consider Energy Efficiency and Environmental Impact

 California places strong emphasis on energy efficiency and environmental sustainability.
+Replacing older air conditioning units with newer, more energy-efficient models can significantly reduce energy consumption and minimize environmental impact.
 Look for units with high SEER2 (Seasonal Energy Efficiency Ratio) ratings; higher numbers mean better efficiency and lower energy bills.
+To understand why installation quality also impacts efficiency, see our post on proper AC installation tips.
 The state also encourages using refrigerants with lower global warming potential, such as R-410A.

 Investing in an Energy Star-certified AC system ensures compliance with California’s regulations and helps reduce your carbon footprint.